paulkarpenko/us-code-ui/uscode/title-36-patriotic-and-national-observances-ceremonies-and-organizations/chapter-407-corporation-for-the-promotion-of-rifle-practice-and-firearms-safety.md

 (2) The Secretary may not transfer more than 10,000 surplus caliber .45 M1911/M1911A1 pistols to the corporation during any year and may only transfer such pistols as long as pistols described in paragraph (1) remain available for transfer.

+(3) The Secretary may conduct a one-time transfer to the corporation, in accordance with the procedure prescribed in this subchapter, of pump action shotguns, including any shotguns that are surplus to the requirements of the Center of Military History and the Army Museum Enterprise, that—

+  (A) on the date of the enactment of this paragraph are under the control of the Secretary; and

+  (B) are surplus to the requirements of the Department of the Army at the time of the submission of the report required in subsection (k).

+(4) The Secretary may not transfer pursuant to paragraph (3) any shotgun that is a modular ancillary addition to a service rifle, or meets the definition of a “short-barreled shotgun” as that term is defined in [section 921(a)(6) of title 18](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title18-section921/a/6&num=0&edition=prelim), United States Code.

 **(i) Authorized Navy Transfers.—**

 (1) Notwithstanding subsections (a) and (b), the Secretary of the Navy may transfer to the corporation, in accordance with the procedures prescribed in this subchapter, M–1 Garand and caliber .22 rimfire rifles held within the inventories of the United States Navy and the United States Marine Corps and stored at Defense Distribution Depot, Anniston, Alabama, or Naval Surface Warfare Center, Crane, Indiana, as of the date of the enactment of the National Defense Authorization Act for Fiscal Year 2018.